 The decline was driven by more sales of lower-profit products as well as planned increases in costs to support future growth, TRW said.
-The quarter included $37 million in restructuring charges.
+The quarter included $39 million in restructuring and asset impairment charges.

 Excluding one-time items, the company earned $1.51 a share, 7 cents stronger than analysts' expectations, according to a poll by Thomson Reuters I/B/E/S. Guggenheim Securities analyst Matthew Stover said a lower-than-expected tax rate added about 3 cents a share to results.

 Revenue edged up to $4.21 billion, topping the $4.13 billion that analysts expected.
 The company credited growth in China for offsetting sharply lower vehicle production in Europe.

 Livonia, Michigan-based TRW, which makes braking systems, seat belts and airbags, expects full-year sales in the range of $16.6 billion to $16.9 billion.
 In February, it forecast $16.4 billion to $16.7 billion.

 It sees second-quarter sales of about $4.3 billion.